 21. Colada Morada (Corn and Fruit Tea)

-This sweet drink has plenty of history behind it: it actually predates Spanish colonists arriving in Ecuador.
+This sweet drink has plenty of history: it predates Spanish colonists arriving in Ecuador.
 Back then, it had religious symbolism; even today, it’s traditionally drunk on All Soul’s Day (November 2nd).

 22. Morocho (Milk Cereal)

-A little like rice pudding, morocho uses broken brown corn instead of rice and has a texture similar to a milkshake.
-The special corn, of course, provides this dish’s principal flavor and combines with cloves, cinnamon, raisins, and panela (whole unrefined sugar).
+Morocho resembles rice pudding, except that it uses broken brown corn instead of rice and has a texture similar to a milkshake.
+This special corn, of course, provides this dish’s principal flavor and combines it with cloves, cinnamon, raisins, and panela (whole, unrefined sugar).

-Also like rice pudding, you have to cook it for an incredibly long time in addition to soaking the corn.
-Never fear, though: there are plenty of stalls and restaurants in Ecuador that will be happy to serve you a portion.
+Also, like rice pudding, you have to cook it for an incredibly long time and soak the corn first.
+Never fear, though: plenty of stalls and restaurants in Ecuador will be happy to serve you a portion.

 23. Rompope (Eggnog)

 Everybody loves eggnog.
-In Ecuador, it’s less of a seasonal thing and is sold in bottled form year-round.
+In Ecuador, it’s less of a seasonal treat, because it’s sold and enjoyed all year-round.

 Traditionally, it’s made with either rum, brandy, or aguardiente.
-The latter type of liquor is not exceptionally tasty – it’s basically gasoline – so take care.
+The latter type of liquor is not exceptionally tasty – but it’s basically gasoline – so take care!

 24. Membrillo (Quince Paste)

-Quince isn’t very sweet (at least, not in terms of Ecuadorian desserts), but it does have a unique flavor.
-Preparing a jam from it takes a good long time and you have to pay attention when you do, but at least it stores well.
-Many people like to pair it with a bit of cheese for dessert, or use it as an ingredient in cookies.
+Quince isn’t very sweet (at least, not in terms of Ecuadorian desserts), yet it does have a unique flavor.
+Preparing a jam from it takes a long time, and you have to pay attention when you do, but at least it stores well.
+Many people like to pair it with a bit of cheese for dessert or use it as an ingredient in cookies.

 25. Torta de Higo (Fig Cake)

 Among numerous other fruits, figs are greatly loved in the Andes region.
-They’re mostly marinated and cooked in syrup, as the temperature makes it difficult for them to ripen completely.
+They’re typically marinated and cooked in syrup, as the temperature makes it difficult to ripen completely.
 Another way to take advantage of their natural sweetness and flavor is to include them in a cake, examples of which you’ll find in numerous pastelerias (pastry shops).

-This recipe can be as simple or as complicated as you wish.
-You will find that using ingredients like nuts, orange marmalade, and spices do lead to a better result, though, so putting in the time will be worth your while.
+This recipe can be as straightforward or as complicated as you wish.
+You will find that using ingredients like nuts, orange marmalade, and spices leads to a better result, though, so putting in the time will be worthwhile.

-And in between all of that, you now know that you can enjoy some truly unique tastes (though if you really have to, there are KFCs and McDonald’s around).
+And between all that, you now know you can enjoy some truly unique tastes.

-In case you’re more of an armchair traveler, you can still try out some of these dishes even if there isn’t an Ecuadorian restaurant in your neck of the woods.
-Though finding ingredients such as plantains and panela may be challenging, it isn’t hard to replicate most of these dishes.
+If you’re more of an armchair traveler, you can still try out some of these dishes even if there isn’t an Ecuadorian restaurant in your neck of the woods.
+Finding ingredients such as plantains and panela may be challenging, but replicating most of these dishes isn’t hard.
 This recipe book strikes a good balance between authenticity and simplicity.
-In addition, it’s bilingual, which may prevent you from ordering sopa de mondongo (tripe soup) by accident should you visit.
+In addition, it’s bilingual, which may prevent you from accidentally ordering Sopa de mondongo (tripe soup) should you visit.

 Related: Most Popular Desserts in Ecuador